 Participants are asked to submit research ideas in advance, and to come prepared to briefly present and discuss their ideas in a workshop atmosphere.
-The tutors – Prof. Fred D. Davis (Texas Tech University, USA), Pierre-Majorique Léger (HEC Montréal, Canada), and René Riedl (University of Applied Sciences Upper Austria and University of Linz, Austria) – will provide feedback and suggestions based on the nature of the research ideas.
+The tutors – Fred D. Davis (Texas Tech University, USA), Pierre-Majorique Léger (HEC Montréal, Canada), Gernot Müller-Putz (Graz University of Technology, Austria), and René Riedl (University of Applied Sciences Upper Austria and University of Linz, Austria) and Peter Walla (Sigmund Freud University, Faculty of Psychology, Vienna, Austria) – will provide feedback and suggestions based on the nature of the research ideas.
 Participation should provide value for IS, computer science, and management PhD students and faculty.
 There are no specific prerequisites for participation.
 English is the course language.

 The course uses an interactive teaching approach, and it covers fundamental themes, including the following questions: Why do we need NeuroIS?
 How to conduct NeuroIS studies?
 What constitutes a good NeuroIS contribution?

-Research ideas must be submitted in English to info@NeuroIS.org not later than May 10, 2019 (please send a WORD or PDF file).
+Research ideas can be submitted in English to info@NeuroIS.org (not later than May 5, 2023; please send a WORD or PDF file).
 Research idea documents may not exceed 2 pages of text and should include author name(s) and contact information, as well as a description of: (1) problem statement, (2) research question(s) and/or hypotheses, (3) intended methods/tools, (4) expected contribution, and (5) key references.
-Participants must be prepared to present their research ideas at the course (the presentation must not exceed 10 minutes).
-Based on this presentation, the tutors will provide their comments and recommendations.
-Based on this interactive format, it is hoped that participants get a maximum of feedback on their research ideas.
-Please note that it is possible to participate without submitting a research idea document.
+Participants should be prepared to present their research ideas at the course (the presentation should last approximately 20 minutes).